 Want to know how to make pancakes?
-Here's how to make pancakes from scratch and some simple pancake recipes for Pancake Day.
-Our best ever pancakes recipes are quick and easy ways to treat friends and family.
+Here's how to make pancakes from scratch and some inspiring pancake recipes for Pancake Day.
 Try indulgent sweet pancakes for brunch or healthy breakfast pancakes.
 Follow our guide to make perfect pancake batter and even which pan to choose.
 Remember, the majority of pancake batters can be made the night before (along with their toppings) and kept in the fridge, to save time in the morning.

 How to make pancakes...

 A heavy non-stick frying pan about 16cm across is best.
 Heat the pan over a steady medium heat then just before you add the batter brush lightly with melted butter.
 You can use a pastry brush or just a piece of kitchen paper dipped in the butter.

 Pour a little batter in the pan and tilt the pan so the batter coats the bottom.
 Leave the pancake until you start to see tiny bubbles appearing on the uncooked surface.